Rolands-Laucis/Pauca/specification.md

 ``[func "function"]`` will match the generic function call pattern in most languages e.g. Factorial(n) and My_func(p1, p2 "abc", p3 "123"[, ...]) for an infinite list of parameters.

+### Operators

+Under thought.

+Sometimes you might want to perform some mathematical operations to convert the input to an output, i.e. to change the indexing numeration between languages.
+So Marble supports doing this in the target tag.
+But special tags must be used, since any normal characters are taken as a literal output to the target.

+``[+]``

 ### Tag arguments

 As seen in the above example, some tags take in a list of arguments.
 Indeed even the label assignment is internally just an argument passed to the tag object setup.
 Arguments are supplied after a space character after the tag name, then multiple args are delimited with a ",".
 E.g. previous section 2nd example.

+#### Code flow

 ### Optionals/conditionals